ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 -   `event_time` ([DateTime](../sql-reference/data-types/datetime.md)) — Query starting time.
 -   `query_start_time` ([DateTime](../sql-reference/data-types/datetime.md)) — Start time of query execution.
 -   `query_duration_ms` ([UInt64](../sql-reference/data-types/int-uint.md#uint-ranges)) — Duration of query execution in milliseconds.
 -   `read_rows` ([UInt64](../sql-reference/data-types/int-uint.md#uint-ranges)) — Total number or rows read from all tables and table functions participated in query.
 It includes usual subqueries, subqueries for `IN` and `JOIN`.
 For distributed queries `read_rows` includes the total number of rows read at all replicas.
-Each replica sends it's `read_rows` value, and the server-initiator of the query summarize all received and local values.
-The cache volumes doesn't affect this value.
+Each replica sends it’s `read_rows` value, and the server-initiator of the query summarize all received and local values.
+The cache volumes doesn’t affect this value.
 -   `read_bytes` ([UInt64](../sql-reference/data-types/int-uint.md#uint-ranges)) — Total number or bytes read from all tables and table functions participated in query.
 It includes usual subqueries, subqueries for `IN` and `JOIN`.
 For distributed queries `read_bytes` includes the total number of rows read at all replicas.
-Each replica sends it's `read_bytes` value, and the server-initiator of the query summarize all received and local values.
-The cache volumes doesn't affect this value.
+Each replica sends it’s `read_bytes` value, and the server-initiator of the query summarize all received and local values.
+The cache volumes doesn’t affect this value.
 -   `written_rows` ([UInt64](../sql-reference/data-types/int-uint.md#uint-ranges)) — For `INSERT` queries, the number of written rows.
 For other queries, the column value is 0.
 -   `written_bytes` ([UInt64](../sql-reference/data-types/int-uint.md#uint-ranges)) — For `INSERT` queries, the number of written bytes.
 For other queries, the column value is 0.
 -   `result_rows` ([UInt64](../sql-reference/data-types/int-uint.md#uint-ranges)) — Number of rows in a result of the `SELECT` query, or a number of rows in the `INSERT` query.